AlessandroDiPatria/BeerRecommendationBigData/README.md

-# Beer Recommendation System (BigData)
+# Beer Recommendation System Data Science Analysis
-Big data project about recommendation (grade 30)
+Big data project about recommendation Systems  (grade 30)

 ## What is a recommender system ?
 Tool that make recommendations for the users to help them in their choices